 Currently approximately a quarter of our attendees come alone, either to observe the class or make friends in the space.
 The choice is yours, and if you’d rather just watch some beautiful rope-work from the mezzanine with a book (we have a small library of Shibari books) you’re more than welcome.

 There’s a kitchen area where free tea and coffee is provided.

 What should I wear for a rope jam?

-You are welcome to wear whatever you feel comfortable in!
+You are welcome to wear whatever you feel comfortable in.
 Most people wear street clothes or change into yoga/dance attire.
 Loose fitting clothing can get caught when tying/being tied and non-stretchy clothing like jeans can restrict movement.
 But there is no dress code and you’ll see a bit of everything.
 Fetish/kink clothing (such as latex or lingerie) is uncommon.
-See below for our rules on nudity.

 What’s the best way to get to the the studio?

 We’re a 7 minute train ride from London Bridge station.
 Our closest station (which is very close since we’re in a railway arch) Queen’s Road Peckham, is also accessible on the London Overground service.
 For detailed travel information please see our home page.

 Do I need to bring my own ropes?

 You can bring your own ropes, but if you don’t have any yet no worries.
 We’ve got boxes full of communal jute rope you can use.
 We also sell a variety of high-quality jute ropes at the studio.